 A handy visualization that works on the golf course is to focus on the finish, and make sure you end up there.
 Rehearse this a few times before you play your bunker shot.

 Visualize the sort of swing you will need to make in order to have a high finish with your explosion shot.
 Recognize that to get to your ideal finish you will need to rotate through the ball aggressively with your lower body.
 The sand will offer some extra resistance that can stop an arms-only swing.

 So don’t stick your clubhead in the sand and leave it there – keep it moving!

 And finally, please don’t try to play the perfect bunker shot.
 The most important thing about a sand shot is that your next shot be struck with your putter (or off a tee, should you hole out).

 Did you like this tip?
+Promise to finish high from the greenside bunker?
 Tell your friends!
-Please Like, Tweet, +1, or Share below!
+Please Like, Tweet, Pin, or Share below!